Informatics and Data Science Program (IDS)

 Branch Chief: Tanja Davidsen, Ph.D.

 Our work at DEB centers on building, strengthening, and maintaining the infrastructure and tools that make up a sophisticated data ecosystem.
-We’re especially working on:
+Our focus is on:

 Fostering Collaboration.
-We work closely with other government agencies, industry, and academia to stay abreast of the latest in technology.
-This ensures we’re tapping the latest resources and most novel ideas for cancer research, especially in the areas of informatics, high-performance computing, and artificial intelligence (AI).
+We establish working relationships with data generators and submitters, cancer researchers of all technical abilities, as well as partnerships with various bodies that govern data standards.
+We engage with stakeholders from government agencies, industry, and academia to stay abreast of the most current resources and novel ideas in cancer research, especially in informatics, high-performance computing, and artificial intelligence (AI).

 Sharing Resources.
-We’re centralizing resources, such as software and training, to help others (at NCI and the broader cancer research field) access and use data.
-This includes looking at new ways of working with data—both in the cloud and locally, using technologies such as federated learning and edge computing.
+We are centralizing resources, such as publicly available analytical tools and training, to help researchers access and use NCI-funded cancer research data.
+Our work includes exploring new ways of working with data—both in the cloud and locally—using technologies such as federated learning and edge computing.
+Our success and sustainability lie in establishing a quality infrastructure that provides for secure and appropriate access to sensitive data, as well as planning for long-term data storage and tool accessibility.

 Computational Genomics & Bioinformatics Branch (CGBB)